 – Which shall also be signed by the assessee.

-A signed statement by Assessee is valid only if it is accompanied by proof of deduction of tax or online payment of tax made by him in such another country.
+A signed statement by the Assessee is valid only if it is accompanied by proof of deduction of tax or online payment of tax made by him in such another country.